ibm-cloud-architecture/refarch-integration-services/README.md

 Then use the `docker build -t ibmcase/customerms .` command to build a docker image including WebSphere liberty, the server configuration, and the war file deployed.

-You can test locally using `docker run -p 9080:9080 ibmcase/customerms` and then points to `http://localhost:9080/caseserv/index.html`.
+You can test locally using `docker run -p 9080:9080 ibmcase/customerms` and then points your webbrowser to `http://localhost:9080/caseserv/index.html`.
 If the front end page is loaded your configuration works!.

+We also added some integration test under the package
 ## IBM Cloud Private deployment
+We are following the same approach as the other micro service deployment, for example as describe in the Case web app or the Data Access layer project.
+* dockerize the application with Liberty
+* define helm charts with deployment configuration
+* use `kubectl`  and `helm` CLI to deploy the helm chart and work on the deployed pod.

 ## Test Driven Development
 To implement the DAO we start by specifying the DAO interface  and then implemented the unit tests or each method, before coding the JPA code.
 The junit tests are in the package `dao.jpa.ut`.